mimipeshy/react-bookstore-cms/README.md

 # react-bookstore-cms
-a React and Redux application that will help organize and manage a bookstore.
+A React and Redux application that will help organize and manage a bookstore.